markvanjislaaik/Nifty-Share/README.md

 - [X] Add Google Cloud Storage
     - [ ] Adapt for Threaded Multipart Uploads for GCS
 - [ ] Add Azure
-- [ ] Add ability to select multiple files/folder and zip them before sending
+- [X] Add ability to select a folder containing many files and zip it before sending
 - [ ] Add Database options for tracking your sends and expiry dates
     - [ ] Add ability to re-share expired links from stored data